 Zolli’s art career and studio praxis is focused on the intersection of the visual arts, religion, faith, and aesthetic experience as a path to spiritual renewal and theological enlightenment.
-His work ranges across painting, drawing, printmaking, painted murals, architectural stained-glass, and published books of photography; and also include lectures, teaching, and restoration projects of religious art.
+His work in the Arts ranges across painting, drawing, printmaking, painted murals, architectural stained-glass, and published books of photography; related projects include lectures, workshop teaching, and restoration projects of religious art.

-He completed his Foundation studies in design and glass art at Rhode Island School of Design, Providence RI, and studied anatomical figure Drawing at Massachusetts College of Art, Boston.
-He was accepted into a joint program with The School of the Museum of Fine Arts, Boston and Tufts University, and he completed his BFA degree in 1998.
-Here he studied painting under the international Professors Miroslav Antic (Yugoslavia) and Sensei Kaji Aso (Japan).
+He completed his Foundation studies at Rhode Island School of Design, Providence RI, and studied anatomical figure Drawing at Massachusetts College of Art, Boston.
+He was next accepted into a joint program with The School of the Museum of Fine Arts, Boston and Tufts University, completing his BFA degree in 1998.
+Here he studied painting under international Professors Miroslav Antic (Yugoslavia) and Sensei Kaji Aso (Japan).
 His coursework included philosophy, comparative mythology, art history, painting, printmaking, and photography.
 Upon graduation he was awarded the Will Barnet Award in Painting.

-In 2014, Justyn traveled throughout India, and while there undertook independent studies with the renowned artist and academic, Professor Om Prakash Sharma (1932 - 2019) one of India's greatest abstract painters and retired president of the National College of Art in Delhi.
-More recently, in 2020 Justyn was accepted to study at the Dominican School of Philosophy & Theology, Berkeley, where he is working towards a M.A. degree in Theological Aesthetics in the Art & Religion Dept., and in 2021 he was awarded a prestigious ‘Civitas Dei Fellowship’ by the Thomistic Institute, at the Catholic University of America, Washington DC.
+In 2014, Justyn traveled extensively throughout India, and while there undertook independent studies with the renowned artist and academic, Professor Om Prakash Sharma (1932 - 2019), one of India's greatest abstract painters and retired president of the National College of Art in Delhi.
+More recently, in 2020 Justyn was accepted to study at the Dominican School of Philosophy & Theology, Berkeley, where he is working towards an M.A. degree in Aesthetics in the Art & Religion Dept., and in 2021 he was awarded a prestigious ‘Civitas Dei Fellowship’ by the Thomistic Institute, Catholic University of America, Washington DC.

 He has also hiked and explored a large number of remote wildernesses and national parks throughout the North American west, later publishing many books of his landscape photography created from these treks.